 Located in level 1, Taming Sari Cafe is a 24 hours international restaurant.
 Facing the panoramic sea view, dining in this restaurant is an experience.
 For our lunch, we had authentic Indonesia cuisine to satisfy our hungry stomachs.

 Our first dish is the Empek Empek.
-Pan fried, these savory Indonesia fish cakes are sauced with sweet and spicy dressing.
+Pan fried, these delicious Indonesia fish cakes are sauced with sweet and spicy dressing.
 It tastes like our local fish cakes, but much chewier.

 Finally, we had Ice Kacang and some Indonesia sweet bites for desserts.
 Lovely!
 As for Kayden, he still loves his spaghetti very much.